-Proposals will be reviewed and awarded by an evaluation review criteria.
-The funding period for contacts awarded under this solicitation will be from July 1, 2016 through June 30, 2017, provided performance remains acceptable during that period.
+Proposals will be reviewed and awarded by an evaluation review of criteria.
+The funding period for contracts awarded under this solicitation will be from January 1, 2021 through June 30, 2022, provided performance remains acceptable during that period.
 Any contract awarded from this RFP will include an option to renew for up to three (3) additional year periods, contingent upon successful performance and availability of funds.